reflectivity/reflectivity.github.io/working_groups/file_formats/index.md

 This working group aims to draft a spec for a standard file format to be used across X-ray and neutron reflectivity.
 This is an important goal to move towards interoperability across facilities.

+### Workshop on September 30., from 9:00 to 13:00 h (MESZ = GMT + 0200)

+This is a small half-day workshop of the file formats group only.

+We will discuss and allocate the tasks which came out of the May wrokshop as listed at the end of this page.

+If you want to participate, please write an e-mail to Jochen (jochen.stahn@psi.ch).

 ### Summary of the May 2020 workshop

 The outcome of the discussions during the workshop can be summed up as
 > We want to stick to the principles whenever possible -